faroit/dsd100mat/README.md

 results (i.e. SDR, ISR, SIR, and SAR) in the file "results.mat," including the song name.
 The function also saves the results for all the songs in a single file "resultX.mat" to the estimates folder, along with this function.

+A first evaluation is performed for the 4 sources vocals/bass/drums and other, and a second is performed for accompaniment.

 ### References